 I have judged and coached a number of advocacy-in-mediation competitions over the years.
-Such competitions are an important part of the law school experience, giving students vital training in representing clients in mediation, a task they may find themselves engaged in not long after becoming lawyers.
-However, I had long been surprised by the dearth of opportunities for law students to exercise their skills as mediators in competition, because, undoubtedly, the law students of today will become the mediators of tomorrow.
-It is for this reason, and with pride, that I sponsor the Jeffry S. Abrams National Mediator Competition, providing critical training and experience for our future mediators, who will be the next stewards and disseminators of the invaluable mediation process locally, nationally and internationally.
+Such competitions are an important part of the law school experience, giving students vital training in representing clients in mediation, which is a task they may find themselves engaged in not long after becoming lawyers.
+However, I had long been surprised by the dearth of opportunities for law students to exercise their skills as mediators in competition, because law students of today will become the mediators of tomorrow.
+It is for this reason -- and with pride -- that I sponsor the Jeffry S. Abrams National Mediator Competition.
+The competition provides critical training and experience for our future mediators, who will be the next stewards and disseminators of the invaluable mediation process locally, nationally and internationally.